 Until the age of fifteen Solars he attended the Level Two-Thirty School in the City of Peru on Earth, before shipping out to the Imperial War College on Kelvestyr.
 There he took the counterpart pathway, and successfully graduated to the Counterpart Academy at the age of twenty-one.

-Throam's role is simple: keep Caden alive, and help him to complete his objectives unhindered.
+Throam's current role is simple: keep Caden alive, and allow him to complete his objectives without outside interference.

 Throam and Caden work very well together.
 They have an equitable relationship despite their prescribed stations.
 Caden regularly seeks Throam's opinion on matters which he ought to keep to himself, indicating the level of trust and respect between them.